Cm3lp8/stream-framer/README.md

 Stream Framer is a Rust crate that presents two traits that can add header prefixes to datagrams:

-- ```FrameWriter``` prepends a header composed of 8 arbitrary bytes followed by 4 bytes representing in big endian the length of the following frame.
+- ```FrameWriter``` prepends a header composed of 8 arbitrary bytes followed by 4 bytes representing (in big endian) the length of the following frame.
-- ```FrameParser``` gives the method ```parse_frame_header()```to parse incoming packets, pointing on frame starting point and its length.
+- ```FrameParser``` provides the method ```parse_frame_header()```to parse incoming packets, indicating the frame's starting point and its length.

 ## Disclaimers
-- It is a very simplistic crate that currently have no mechanism that handle data coming in corrupted order.
+- It is a very simplistic crate that currently have no mechanism to handle data coming in a corrupted order.
-I use it in the context of the quic protocol (with a http3 frameword based on ```Quiche``` crate), which garanty data's order accurracy.
+I use it in the context of the QUIC protocol (with a http3 frameword based on ```Quiche``` crate), which garantees data order accurracy.
-- It can however handle truncated frames (e.g. a frame that is distributed between two packets).
+- It can handle truncated frames (e.g. a frame that is distributed between two packets).